Table of Contents

 Technically they can survive without it, but we still recommend providing appropriate UVB lighting for crested geckos.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.

-The best UVB bulbs for crested geckos housed in an 18” x 18” x 24” terrarium are:
+The best UVB bulbs for crested geckos housed in an 18” x 18” x 24” terrarium is:

 For best results, house the UVB bulbs in a reflective fixture.
 Position the lamp on the same side of the terrarium as the heat lamp.
 UVB is blocked by glass and plastic, so placing the terrarium in front of a window doesn’t count as “free UVB” — in fact it can make your terrarium too hot due to the greenhouse effect.
 Don’t forget to replace your bulb every 12 months!